A Five-Day Online Wisdom Path Retreat for FCM Members

-Sunday, July 26, 12:00 PM
+Sunday, October 25, 12:00 PM

-The retreat registration fee is $75.
+The retreat registration fee is $125.
 The fee covers administrative, facility and incidental expenses connected to the retreat, but does not include any offerings to the teacher.
 Participants will have an opportunity to make an offering for the teachings at the conclusion of the retreat.
 A limited number of Retreat Scholarships are available.
 Please click here to see FCM’s Retreat Scholarship Policy and for an Application, which needs to be submitted prior to the registration deadline for this retreat.

-The retreat begins on Thursday evening, July 23 at 7:00 pm and ends on Sunday, June 26 at noon.
+The retreat begins on Tuesday evening, October 20 at 7:00 pm and ends on Sunday, October 25 at noon.
 We ask that participants plan to participate in the entire retreat, and to do so with the same energy of commitment and dedication as one would bring to an in-person residential retreat.
 We will be sending you a retreat schedule to follow and practice guidelines to help you create conditions in your home to support your retreat.

 The retreat will include 3-4 Practice Sessions for meditation daily, Dharma talks and instruction, meetings with Fred, and group sharing, along with "off line" time for meals & rest, outdoor walking, personal practice, and time to take care of essential household tasks and responsibilities.
 If you cannot be fully present for all of the days of the retreat, within the flexibility of the schedule as described above, please do not register.